mpv-player/mpv/DOCS/man/mpv.rst

 Alternatively, running ``mpv PATH`` should auto-detect a DVD directory tree and play the longest title.

-.. note:: DVD library choices

-    mpv uses a different default DVD library than MPlayer.
-MPlayer uses libdvdread by default, and mpv uses libdvdnav by default.
-    Both libraries are developed in parallel, but libdvdnav is intended to support more sophisticated DVD features such as menus and multi-angle playback. mpv uses libdvdnav for files specified as either ``dvd://...`` or ``dvdnav://...``.
-To use libdvdread, which will produce behavior more like MPlayer, specify ``dvdread://...`` instead.
-Some users have experienced problems when using libdvdnav, in which playback gets stuck in a DVD menu stream.
-These problems are reported to go away when auto-selecting the title (``dvd://`` rather than ``dvd://1``) or when using libdvdread (e.g. ``dvdread://0``).
-There are also outstanding bugs in libdvdnav with seeking backwards and forwards in a video stream.
-Specify ``dvdread://...`` to fix such problems.

 .. note:: DVD subtitles

     DVDs use image-based subtitles.
 Image subtitles are implemented as